blockchainsllc/in3-docs/docs/api-c.md

 `bytes_t * <#bytes-t>`_  **dst**
 ======================= ===========
 ```
+returns: `int`:
-returns: `int` : - 0 : means item out of range
+- 0: item is out of range
-- 1 : item found
+- 1: item found
-- 2 : list found ( you can then decode the same bytes again)
+- 2: list found (you can then decode the same bytes again)

 #### rlp_decode_in_list